AlexandruDodita/ZombieTD/documentation_guide.md

     *   Normalizes `barrelAngle` to be within [0, 2*PI].
 *   **`Tower.fire()` - Scope:**
     *   **Base implementation (used by `MainTower` implicitly if not overridden):** Calculates tower center pixel coordinates (using hardcoded 40), creates a `MainTowerBullet`, and pushes it to `this.bullets`.
+    *   Plays the appropriate shooting sound based on the tower type using the audio manager.
     *   **Note:** Specific tower subclasses (`CannonTower`, `SniperTower`) override this to create their specific bullet types.
 *   **`Tower.drawBase(ctx, x, y, tileSize, color)` - Scope:**
+    *   Helper method to draw a tower base with level-specific styling.
+    *   Uses the tower's level colors or a provided override color.
+    *   Draws the level-based glow effect for levels 2-3.
+    *   Creates a gradient fill with 3D shading effects.
+    *   Adds corner bolts and mechanical details.
+    *   Draws the tower's level number in the center.
+    *   Adds a decorative star for level 3 towers.
+*   **`Tower.drawStar(ctx, cx, cy, spikes, outerRadius, innerRadius)` - Scope:**
-    *   Helper method to draw a simple filled rectangle representing the tower's base, covering its `width` and `height` in tiles.
+    *   Helper method to draw a golden star shape for level 3 towers.
+    *   Creates a polygonal star using mathematical calculations.
 *   **`Tower.drawBarrel(ctx, x, y, tileSize, color, length, width)` - Scope:**
     *   Helper method to draw the tower's barrel.
+    *   Uses level-specific barrel colors or a provided override color.
     *   Calculates the tower's center pixel coordinates.
     *   Saves canvas context, translates to the center, rotates by `this.barrelAngle`.
-    *   Draws the rectangular barrel shape.
+    *   Draws the rectangular barrel shape with gradient and highlights.
+    *   Adds level-specific barrel enhancements (highlight line for levels 2-3, golden tip for level 3).
+    *   Draws a muzzle flash effect when firing.
     *   Restores canvas context.
 *   **`Tower.drawRangeCircle(ctx, x, y, tileSize, color)` - Scope:**
     *   Helper method to draw the tower's range indicator.